ddogg26/cybersecurity-notes-and-writeups/Writeups/OverTheWire/Bandit.md

 	- `cat data.txt | xxd -r > newfile`
 - Now that we have rebuilt binary data, use the `file` command to learn more about it
 	- `file newfile`
 - I can see that it says it's gzip compressed data.
-Sometimes, these compression tools don't like when files don't have the correct file extensions, so I always rename them before trying to decompress
+Sometimes, these compression tools don't like when files don't have the incorrect file extensions, so I always rename them before trying to decompress
 	- `mv newfile newfile.gz`

 | Tool  | File Extension | Extraction/Decompression Command |